edwardspeyer/microdot/README.md

 # microdot

-Unopinionated and small (µ) dotfiles
+Unopinionated and small (µ) dotfiles.